-Figure 4: Generating Semantic Overlay Networks
+Figure 3: Generating Semantic Overlay Networks

-After assigning nodes to SON, we may make adjustments to the SONs based on the actual data distributions in the nodes.
+ments to the SONs based on the actual data distributions in the nodes.
 For example, if we observe that a SON contains only a very small number of nodes, we may want to consolidate that SON with a sibling or its parent in order to reduce overhead.